jessica-llai/jessica-llai/README.md

 - 👋 Hi, I’m @jessica-llai
-- 👀 I’m interested in coding.
-- 🌱 I’m currently learning Python.
-- 💞️ I’m based in London.
+- 🌱 Python Developer based in London.
-- 💕 Let's make friends.
+- 💕 Open to new opportunities.

 <!---
 jessica-llai/jessica-llai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.